 Engage with art in new ways.

-Artists Experiment is a yearly initiative in the Department of Education that brings together contemporary artists in dialogue with MoMA educators to conceptualize ideas for developing innovative and experimental public interactions.
+Artists Experiment is an annual initiative in the Department of Education that brings together contemporary artists in dialogue with MoMA educators to conceptualize ideas for developing innovative and experimental public interactions.

-After an exciting first year, with Caroline Woolard, Xaviera Simmons, Kenneth Goldsmith, and Raúl Cárdenas Osuna, we look forward to upcoming creative collaborations with artists Allison Smith, Paul Ramirez Jonas, and the Office for Creative Research, including Jer Thorp, Mark Hansen, and Ben Rubin.
-The new season of programs begins in January 2014.
+The 2013–14 participating artists are Allison Smith, Paul Ramirez Jonas, and the Office for Creative Research, including Jer Thorp, Mark Hansen, and Ben Rubin.

 Paul Ramirez Jonas